 Technology Coordinator: As a member of the Resource Center Staff, the Technology Coordinator will provide technology pedagogical support to the Writing Program teaching staff in the form of workshops and be available for one-on-one consultations.
 Like other members of the Resource Staff, the technology coordinator is involved in the planning and running of orientation, assists with the online database, and attends meetings every other week.
 Any teacher in our program who has taught two semesters of College Writing is encouraged to apply.

-Basic Writing & Placement Coordinator: The Basic Writing & Placement Coordinator provides support to the Deputy Director in the two separate but related areas of Basic Writing and the writing placement exam.
-They help to provide teacher training to teachers new to Basic Writing, develop supplementary materials for the Basic Writing curriculum and Moodle template; assist with the development of test questions; co-lead summer placement test reading, and scores placement tests (as needed) during the academic year.
-In addition to these responsibilities, this Coordinator teaches two sections of Basic Writing during the year for a full TO stipend; a stipend is also provided for work on summer placement testing.
+Englwrit 111 & Placement Coordinator: The Englwrit 111 & Placement Coordinator provides support to the Deputy Director in the two separate but related areas of Writing, Power, and Identity and the writing placement exam.
+They help to provide teacher training to teachers new to Writing, Power, and Identity, develop supplementary materials for the Writing, Power, and Identity curriculum; assist with the development of exam questions; co-lead summer placement test reading, and scores placement tests (as needed) during the academic year.
+In addition to these responsibilities, this Coordinator teaches two sections of Writing, Power, and Identity during the year for a full TO stipend; a stipend is also provided for work on summer placement scoring.

-Placement Readers: Placement readers read and score the Writing Program placement test administered to all incoming first-year students through the UMass OWL (Online Web Learning) system before coming to New Students Orientation.
+Placement Readers: Placement readers read and score the Writing Program placement exam administered to all incoming first-year students through the UMass OWL (Online Web Learning) system before coming to New Students Orientation.

-Diversity Fellows are graduate student TOs who want to explore issues of diversity as they relate to the teaching of composition.
-During their meetings, Diversity Fellows discuss relevant scholarship on the issues of diversity and pedagogy, identify areas in the Englwrit 111 or 112 curricula where discussion of diversity would be helpful, and develop an activity or approach related to diversity and to share this with fellow writing TOs.
+The Social Justice Pedagogy Group is for graduate student TOs who want to explore issues of diversity as they relate to the teaching of composition.
+During their meetings, participants discuss relevant scholarship on the issues of diversity and pedagogy, identify areas in the Englwrit 111 or 112 curricula where discussion of diversity would be helpful, and develop an activity or approach related to diversity and to share this with fellow writing TOs.

 Technology Fellows, or “Tech Fellows,” are graduate student TOs in the Writing Program who engage with questions of teaching writing with technology, both theoretically and practically, through reading, discussion, and hands-on play with technologies.Participation is open to any graduate instructor in the Writing Program regardless of technology experience.
 In fact, the Tech Fellows program provides a great opportunity for those less familiar with technology to explore the various ways technology can be incorporated into the writing classroom.